dgimm/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > My favorites are -u, c, m, r and d.

 ---